btozer/gmg/README.md

 This should ensure you can install all the dependencies required  on any platform (Linux, Mac, Windows) using the Conda package manager.

+It may be useful to create a new python2.7 conda environment:

+    conda create -n py27 python=2.7 anaconda

+This environment can then be activiated using:

+    source activate py27

+Installing gmg and its dependencies within this environment will ensure gmg runs correctly.

 Then, gmg may be installed using pip (https://packaging.python.org/tutorials/installing-packages/).

 1. Download or git clone the gmg github repository.